stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 **Additional Music Services** - Echo needs access to additional services such as Spotify, <s>Pandora</s> and SiriusXM streaming.
 It would also be nice, as mentioned earlier, to be able to stream my own personal music from a server on my network.
 I get that Amazon wants to push their music service and I can live with the services the Echo currently includes; however, for mass adoption, I think Amazon will need to branch out and offer additional ways to access music.

 **Calendar and Email Access** - As part of my morning ritual, I want to ask Echo to tell my about my daily activities or to read email.
 Add this feature and you have a device that makes you more productive.
 Add the ability to respond to or create an email and we have a game changer.
 Especially if I can send email to control [IFTTT](https://ifttt.com/) recipes.

-While I'm at it, IFTTT integration alone is a game changer.
+**IFTTT support** - <strike>While I'm at it, IFTTT integration alone would be a game changer.</strike> {Update: May 2nd, 2015} IFTTT includes an Amazon Alexa channel.
+Currently, it supports To Do items and lists.
+More to come later.

 **String commands** -  There are times when I have music or news playing and I want to interrupt Echo with a question.
 Sometimes Echo will know to return to my music and sometimes it doesn't.
 Sometimes when a request is made, the content will continue in the background.
 I want to string commands together so Echo knows exactly what I want to do.
 For instance: